-The reconfiguration of classrooms, labs, and instructional spaces to meet social distancing requirements is described in Section 1 Building Preparedness and Operations (page 11).
+The reconfiguration of classrooms, labs, and instructional spaces to meet social distancing requirements is described in Section 1 Building Preparedness and Operations (page 12).

-In addition to the occupancy guidelines provided there, start times of classes in close proximity to one another have been staggered to limit the flow of entering and departing students.
+STORMER SAFE + READY Milwaukee Area Technical College Comprehensive Health & Safety Plan page 34 In addition to following established occupancy guidelines, start times of classes in close proximity to one another have been staggered to limit the flow of entering and departing students.

 To ensure safe levels of building occupant traffic, several risk mitigation strategies have been reviewed.
-Taking building occupancy code levels and using a 25% ratio, an estimated number of permissible occupants were identified.
-These 25% occupancy ratios were then matched against projected student enrollments for Fall 2020 in-person instruction for each building.
+Taking building occupancy code levels and using a 25% ratio, Facilities staff identified an estimated number of permissible occupants.
+These 25% occupancy ratios were then matched against projected student enrollments for Spring 2021 in-person instruction for each building.
 Additional occupant counts were added to include faculty, support staff, and auxiliary occupant traffic to determine an estimated occupant count for those areas identified in the table.
 From these calculations, we are well within a 25% range of code compliance building occupancy.

 Online faculty will conduct all office hours online using Google Meet or Blackboard Collaborate.
 In-person faculty will conduct office hours in their classrooms or labs in order to mitigate movement throughout the buildings.
 These office hours will be supplemented by online appointments via Google Meet or Blackboard Collaborate.
-All meetings involving MATC faculty, Advisory Committees, and community partners will also be conducted using Google Meet.
+All meetings involving MATC faculty, Advisory Committees, and community partners will also be conducted using Google Meet or Zoom.